CKalitin/ckalitin.github.io/_posts/2024-02-10-smallsats-vs-rideshare.md

 The rideshare and Planet Labs Lemur launches are well suited for a rideshare mission on a medium launch vehicle (MLV).
 The rideshare missions are all risky flights on unproven launch vehicles (Astra Rocket 3, Firefly Alpha, Virgin Orbit LauncherOne).
 The reason these payloads flew on a small launch vehicle (SLV) is likely due to the lower cost of flying on a risky rocket.
 For example, many low-cost Government / Military rideshare payloads flew on Virgin Orbit's LauncherOne.
 The two launches with Planet Labs satellites are also well suited to a rideshare missions because an exact orbit is not required.
 Planet Labs has been launching payloads on rideshare missions since the first flight of Antares.

 The remaining five missions better suited for dedicated launch all require a commonly-used Sun Synchronous Orbit (SSO).
 This is a ~500km orbit at an inclination of 98 degrees that allows a satellite to pass over locations on Earth at regular intervals.
-For example, an imaging satellite can use this orbit to pass over Vancouver at 3:00 PM every day to take images during rush hour.
 This is the orbit every SpaceX Transporter rideshare mission has gone to, but there are more considerations than the end destination.

-The reason for launching on a dedicated launch instead of a rideshare mission is likely to be schedule requirements.
+The reason for launching on a dedicated small rocket instead of a rideshare mission is likely schedule requirements.
 Rideshare missions only launch a couple of times per year and are scheduled by the launch provider.
 Small sat operaters have much more control over launch date and orbital parameters when flying on a dedicated launch vehicle.
 This is often cited as the primary reason for companies choosing a dedicated launch over a rideshare mission.
-However, these five missions account for only 9% of the small sat launches in the last 5 years.
+However, these five commercial schedule-constrained missions account for only 9% of the small sat launches in the last 5 years.

 ### <b>Kick Stageable Satellites</b>
 ![Image description]({{site.url}}/assets/images/2024-02-10/Small-Sat-Missions-Addressable-By-Launch-Types.png){: width="600" .align-center}

-Only five of the previous 55 small sat launches could have been completed on a rideshare mission using a kick stage.
+Only five of the previous 55 small sat launches are suitable to launching on a rideshare mission and using a kick stage.
 A Kick Stage is a small stage on top of the rocket that can change the orbit of the payload so it is delivered to the specific orbit that is required.

 Missions (Rocket, Payload):
 1. Electron - Palisade